 Japanese vs Chinese: Technical Discussion

 ▲ The Internet is full of discussions comparing these two rule sets.
 Most folks will tell you that there is almost no difference between Japanese and Chinese rules.
 And for the most part, they are technically correct.
-The differences between Chinese and Japanese rules really comes down to three separate areas:
+The differences between Chinese and Japanese rules really comes down to four separate areas: